jessevig/bertviz/README.md

 cd bertviz
 jupyter notebook
 ```
 Click on any of the sample notebooks.
 Note that the sample notebooks do not cover all Huggingface models, but the code should be similar for those not included.
-The tool is designed for visualizing shorter sentences and may fail if the input text is very long.

 ##### Running from Colab:
 Click on any of the Colab links above, and scroll to the bottom of the page.
 It should be pre-loaded with the visualization, so you don't need to actually run anything.

 If you write your own code for executing BertViz in Colab, note that some of the steps are different from those in the Jupyter notebooks (see Colab examples above).

+##### Current limitations

+The tool works best with shorter sentences and may fail if the input text is very long.
+Some elements may not render properly if multiple visualizations are combined in a single notebook.

 ## Authors